anqurvanillapy/pipesicle/README.md

 postocol
 ========

-**Posting Protocol**, SSG (Static site generator) abstract class for extensible use.
-Only supported Python 3.5+, for the compatibility of 3.4, 2.7 or other versions not tested and guaranteed.
+**Posting Protocol**, SSG (static site generator) abstract class for extensible use.
+Only supports Python 3.5+, for the compatibility of 3.4, 2.7 or other versions not tested and guaranteed.

 Requirements